sawyerwatts/cs488/README.md

 The various files that follow the syntax regex(visualize[1-6]\.py) are visualization scripts that go into more detail about the corresponding query.

-1. This visualization will take the entries with a speed greater than 100 MPH and plot the weekday and time by the station to display the frequency of this high speed.
+1. This visualization will take the entries with a speed greater than 100 MPH and plot the time by the station to display the frequency of this high speed, scrubbed down to the hour.
+There will be a plot for each day.

 ## `epoch_converter.py`